ghfbsd/kenken/README.md

 ===========

-See `trial-grids` for a few grids to print and solve manually, or try the solver on.
+See `trial-grids` for a few grids to print and solve manually, or to try the solver on.

 References
 ----------